 Engstrom, H. R., Laurin, K., Kay, N. R., & Human, L. J. (in press).
 Socioeconomic status and meta-perceptions: How markers of culture and rank predict beliefs about how others see us.
 Personality and Social Psychology Bulletin.

-Engstrom, H. R., & Laurin, K. (in principle acceptance).
+Engstrom, H. R., & Laurin, K. (2024).
 Lower social class, better social skills?
 A registered report testing diverging predictions from the rank and cultural approaches to social class.
 Journal of Experimental Social Psychology. [registered report]

 Laurin, K., & Engstrom, H. R. (2020).
 The context of low socioeconomic status can undermine people’s motivation for financial success.
 Current Opinion in Psychology, 33, 105-109.